shop-planner/shop3/shop2/minimal-subtree/README.txt

 parent task must be replanned.
 But if preconditions for *unbound* variables fail, then the task node itself should be replanned (attempted, anyway).

+* Footnotes

+[fn:discrepancies] The term /discrepancy/ must be defined.